signalogic/SigSRF_SDK/mediaTest_readme.md

 <a name="MinimumAPIInterface"></a>
 ## Minimum API Interface

-mediaMin uses only a few high-level [pklib](#user-content-pktlib) APIs to process media.
+mediaMin uses only a few high-level [pktlib](#user-content-pktlib) APIs to process media.
 These include:

 > DSCreateSession()<br/>
 > DSPushPackets()<br/>